Tomahawk embedded in car windscreen after alleged fight

 Another police car was also heading in the opposite direction.

-A second video posted by the same person showed a Subaru with what appeared to be a tomahawk embedded in the windscreen.
+A second video posted by the same person showed a Subaru on Otaika Rd with what appeared to be a tomahawk embedded in the windscreen.

 Several workers in nearby shops and bystanders present when the Advocate arrived were unsure what had happened but had seen a number of police cars outside.